OasisLMF/OasisEvaluation/README.md

 <img src="https://oasislmf.org/packages/oasis_theme_package/themes/oasis_theme/assets/src/oasis-lmf-colour.png" alt="Oasis LMF logo" width="250"/>

-# Oasis Evaluation 1.0.0 Release
+# Oasis Platform Evaluation

-The Oasis Platform v1 release includes a full API for operating catastrophe models and a general consolidation of the platform architecture.
+The Oasis Platform release now includes a full API for operating catastrophe models and a general consolidation of the platform architecture.
 Windows SQL server is no longer a strict requirement.
 The platform can be run via docker containers on a single machine or, if required, scaled up to run on a cluster.